 Based on our extensive experience with UK nationals, certain business types demonstrate particularly strong approval rates and operational success:

-For more information on finding a U.S. business for E-2 visa purposes visit our “find an E-2 business” webpage.
+For more information on finding a U.S. business for E-2 visa purposes visit our find an E-2 business page or the official USCIS E-2 Treaty Investors page.

 Visa Validity